lukejagodzinski/verin-model/README.md

 Model layer for Meteor

+#DO NOT USE, NOT READY!
+Please Note that I am still rebuilding this and large sections of this readme need to be rewritten.

 ## Contribution

 If you have any suggestions or want to write new features or behaviours please contact me, or just create pull request.